 monitor work time of employees and brigades;

-- automate statistical information of emergency services with reference to the territory.
+- automate statistical information on emergency services with reference to the territory.

-Create comfortable urban environment by using the geoinformation system
+Create a comfortable urban environment by using the geoinformation system

-- inform executive authorities about poor performance of public services, assess quality of provided services;
+- inform executive authorities about the poor performance of public services, assess the quality of provided services;

 - promptly inform public services about emergencies on roads, adjacent areas (break of water pipes, flooding, blackout);

-- offer places for putting new road signs, reduce number of road accidents;
+- offer places for putting new road signs, reduce the number of road accidents;

 - monitor location of snow and garbage collection equipment, ambulances and public transport in real time.